Wat Rong Khun: 2014 earthquake

 On 5 May 2014 at 18:08 (local time), the temple was damaged by the earthquake in Mae Lao that struck the province.
 It was planned to be closed indefinitely.
 Chalermchai said on 6 May that he would demolish the structures for safety reasons and would not rebuild it.

 On May 7, after an engineering expert team inspected and affirmed that all buildings in the compound were structurally unharmed by the quake, Chalermchai announced that he would restore the temple to its original state in two years and promised to devote his life to the work.
 He also announced that the temple area will be open to visitors from 8 May.
 The gallery building opened shortly thereafter.
 But for some buildings, specifically, ubosot itself, visitors are only allowed to take pictures outside.

 Visiting

 The structure is open year-round.
 Donations are accepted, but are not to exceed THB 10,000, as Chalermchai refuses to be influenced by big donors.

+Entrance fee is THB 100 for foreigners and free for Thai citizens.